laursnow/dream-journal/README.md

 /entries/ endpoint:

-PUT     : Update an entry
+PUT     : Update an entry<br>
-POST    : Create a new entry
+POST    : Create a new entry<br>
-GET     : Display all entries for the logged in user DELETE  : Delete an entry
+GET     : Display all entries for the logged in user<br>
+DELETE  : Delete an entry

 ## Screenshots